Richard Foster (theologian)

 Richard James Foster (born 1942) is a Christian theologian and author in the Quaker tradition.
 His writings speak to a broad Christian audience.
-Born in 1942 in New Mexico, Foster has been a professor at Friends University and pastor of Evangelical Friends churches.
+Born in 1942 in New Mexico, Foster spent the majority of his childhood growing up in Southern California.
+Foster has been a professor at Friends University and pastor of Evangelical Friends churches.
 Foster resides in Denver, Colorado.
 He earned his undergraduate degree at George Fox University in Oregon and his Doctor of Pastoral Theology at Fuller Theological Seminary, and received an honorary doctorate from Houghton College.